George Washington (train): Chessie, The Sleeping Kitten

-Part of the reason for the success of the George Washington, aside from the stunning scenery the train passed through, was the highly successful advertising campaign of Chessie the sleeping kitten.
+Part of the reason for the success of the George Washington, aside from the scenery the train passed through, was the highly successful advertising campaign of Chessie the sleeping kitten.
 The kitten debuted in 1933 to promote the C&O's passenger trains with the catch phrase "Sleep Like A Kitten."
-While the kitten's rendition is credited to Guido Grenewald the success of the tiny feline as an advertising campaign for the railroad is honored to Lionel Probert, an assistant to the C&O president at the time.
+While the kitten's rendition is credited to Guido Grenewald, the success of the tiny feline as an advertising campaign for the railroad is honored to Lionel Probert, an assistant to the C&O president at the time.